 I get it- you want to come home with a nice tan from your holiday.
 A little sun is okay, but sunscreen is a must, even if you “don’t burn”.
 In reality, any tanning at all isn’t great for your skin.

-We always keep mini bottles of sunscreen in our day bag, and remember to reapply ever hour or two.
+We always keep mini bottles of sunscreen in our day bag, and remember to reapply every hour or two.
 I know it can get annoying, but no one likes getting burned!

 For your face, I recommend Olay Whips, as it has SPF 25.
 That, along with whatever other makeup/primer you use on your face, should be a good base for protecting your skin, without messing up your makeup routine.